Navigate the PitchBook company profile to find data on stock price, financials summary, equity research reports, public comps, and more

 The LinkedIn tab contains information retrieved from Amazon’s LinkedIn page.
 You can also find a list of the company’s executives, board members, and lead partners on deals.

-Enroll now in CFI’s Full Immersion FMVA Program to get 3-month free access to a PitchBook user account and start exploring the platform on your own!
+Enroll now in CFI’s Full Immersion FMVA Program to get free access to a PitchBook user account for a limited time and start exploring the platform on your own!

-Thank you for reading this guide on viewing a company profile in PitchBook.
+Thank you for reading this guide on viewing a Pitchbook company profile.
 For more platform tutorials, please visit our PitchBook tutorial library or use any of the following links: